Iran religion; History of Iran religion from Zoroastrian to Islam

 And reside in many Iranian cities such as Isfahan, Kashan, Yazd, Hamedan, and Tehran, and are engaged in commercial and economic activities.

 The official religion in Iran is Islam.
 More than 95% of Iranians are Muslim.

 How many Iranian Muslims are Shia and many of them are Sunni?

 About 90-95% of Iranians are Shia Muslims and 5-10% of them are Sunni Muslims.

 Which religions are also having followers in Iran?

 religious minorities recognized only three other religions: Zoroastrians, Jews, Christians.

-But in the case of the Baha'i sects, since the Baha'is are not part of divine religions, the Islamic Republic of Iran does not recognize them as a religion in Iran, although they are the largest religious group in Iran
+Since the Baha'is are not part of divine religions, the Islamic Republic of Iran does not recognize them as a religion in Iran, although they are the largest religious group in Iran after Islam.